A curated AI toolkit for production workflows.

 Antigravity

-Google made Cursor Agents free, but, may the odds be with you on beating that server load.
+Google made Cursor Agents free (generous free tier), but, may the odds be with you on beating that server load.

 Claude Code

 Claude continues to deliver the strongest performance across context management, reasoning quality, and task execution.
-Worth the $ for Plan Mode alone.
+Available as a CLI and inside the Claude app.
+Worth the $ for Plan Mode alone, but watch token burn.

 Codex

 Codes while you sleep.
-Combo CLI with Code Review inside GitHub to run everything from debugging to deep reasoning tasks.
+Available as a CLI and app.
+Pairs with Code Review inside GitHub to run everything from debugging to deep reasoning tasks.
 Returns up to four versions, well before you wake up.

 Gemini CLI

-Google's free tool, performance depends highly on your technical vocabulary.
+Google's free tool, performance highly depends on your technical vocabulary.
+Decent free daily usage.

 n8n